zoltanfazekas/ansible-raspberry-docker-fr24-piaware-radarbox/README.md

 # ansible-raspberry-docker-fr24-piaware-radarbox
-Ansible playbook for installing Docker and deploying Dockerized Flightradar24, Piaware, and Radarbox applications on Raspberry Pi
+Ansible playbook for installing Docker and deploying Dockerized Flightradar24, Piaware, and Radarbox applications on Raspberry Pi.
+Tested on headless 32-bit Raspberry Pi OS.
+(Raspberry Pi 3 Model B+)

 You can specify the following variables in this playbook or define them in a separate file:

 $HOST: you can define your host in a separate ansible host file, or provide the IP address

-$USER: your username on Raspberry
+$USER: your username on Raspberry OS

 $FR24KEY: you can find your FR24 sharing key here: https://www.flightradar24.com/account/data-sharing